-This library in turn has two external dependencies: jsonschema, and (when installed under Python 2.7) regex which is a drop-in replacement for Python 2.7's (buggy) standard re module.
+This library in turn has one external dependency when installed under Python 2.7:

+- regex which is a drop-in replacement for Python's (buggy) standard re module.

 1.2 Hello, World

 As a quick reference, here are some examples.
 Each of the examples below performs up to three attempts, applying an exponential backoff strategy with default configuration: